- Buyer's Guide

 Let’s dive into the differences.

-What Does Water Resistant Mean?
+What Does Water Resistant or 'Weatherproof' Mean?

 Water resistance comes down to a bag’s materials and how those materials are put together.
 If any element of the bag can let water in, then it’s no longer waterproof.
 But it can still be pretty water resistant.